VocabHunter/VocabHunter/README.md

 $ ./gradlew :gui:run
 ~~~

-# Runing The Build Without The GUI Tests
+# Running The Build Without The GUI Tests

 If you run the build, the GUI tests will run.
 This will cause the display to be briefly taken over.
-To exclude just these tests but leave the other tests running as normal, run the build as follows:
+To exclude just these tests but leave the other tests running as normal, start the build as follows:
 ~~~
 $ ./gradlew clean build -PskipGuiTests
 ~~~

-Alternatively, on Linux you can make the GUI tests run using the [XVFB](https://en.wikipedia.org/wiki/Xvfb) frame buffer.
+Alternatively, on Linux you can use the [XVFB](https://en.wikipedia.org/wiki/Xvfb) frame buffer to run the GUI tests.

 # How To Build An Installable Bundle